 - Implement professional and scientific inquiry, methodology, and scholarly writing.

-- Participate and contribute in the planning, development, and implementation of emerging and or current patterns of occupational therapy service delivery in diverse community environments.
+- Participate and contribute in the planning, development, and implementation of state of the art clinical practice.

-- Demonstrate competencies in health care, educational, and community environments.
+- Demonstrate competencies in the complex, collaborative and changing health care, educational, and community environments.

 - Display cultural competence in meeting the occupational performance needs of diverse populations.